Raising a child can cause additional strain on your relationship!

 However, if a child’s jealousy is not dealt with promptly, it can be destructive.

 As a result, parents must continually be aware of their children’s attitudes and feelings toward them.
-If parents are unable to deal with their child’s jealousy, they should seek medical attention.
+Parents should seek medical attention if they cannot deal with their child’s jealousy.